Awarahoo/Project/readme.md

-an extensive mern application backend
+an extensive mern application backend from scratch